 Class is from 8:00 am to 5:00 pm if sitting for the QTE exam.
-Otherwise class will finish by 3:45.
+Otherwise the class will finish by 3:45 pm.
 Dress is business casual.

 This class is designed and taught to business school standards and has three key learning objectives.